 - Silene is a perennial in USDA plant hardiness zones 5 to 8.

 Here's how your plants will look on arrival.
 All plants are dormant with no leaves or foliage.

 Firepink Plant Benefits In Landscaping

 The Fire Pink Catchfly is commonly found growing wildly in the southeastern region of the United States, which includes zones 4 - 9.
 It gets its name from the hairy and sticky film on its stems, where flies and gnats get caught occasionally.
-In addition, it blooms a bright red or reddish flower, that makes it a very attractive addition to any garden or landscape.
+Also, it blooms a bright red or reddish flower, that makes it a beautiful addition to any garden or landscape.

 The Fire Pink Catchfly can add beauty to any lush green landscape.
 Make sure to plant it near other shrubs that may provide shade.
-Although it blooms in May it can live up to late August.
-Other plant life that is likely to grow well with the Fire Pink Catchfly includes grass, moss, and wildflowers.
-Big shaded trees are its friend, and helps protect it from too much sun.
+Although it blooms in May, it can live up to late August.
+Different plant life that is likely to grow well with the Fire Pink Catchfly includes grass, moss, and wildflowers.
+Big shaded trees are its friend and help protect it from too much sun.